Are you tired of feeling overwhelmed by anxiety?

 Beyond “anxiety management”

 Treatment for anxiety sometimes involves working with an anxiety therapist to acquire coping skills to manage symptoms.
-This can be important to feel more grounded and find ways to handle our emotional experience, but it’s often not enough as it may not get to the root of our experience.
+This can be important to feel more grounded and find ways to handle our emotional experience, but it’s often not enough as it may not get to the root.

 Calm landscape representing freedom from anxiety